arikkert/ansible-role_bootmail/README.md

 Role Name
 =========

-Send email tot root account on shutdown and bootup
+Send email to root account on shutdown and bootup

 Requirements
 ------------

-root account is configured to read email .e.g. by a proper alias in /etc/aliases
+root email account is configured for this use .e.g. by a proper alias in /etc/aliases thats forwards it to a sysadmin mbox

 Role Variables
 --------------

-none
+None

 Dependencies
 ------------

-none
+None

 Example Playbook
 ----------------